 Bangers were small tubes of gunpowder that after lighting, were thrown on the ground to explode with a loud bang, not unlike a miniature stick of dynamite!
 These are now banned from sale in the UK, as are Jumping Jacks, another Bonfire Night favourite.
 Once lit, Jumping Jacks lived up to their name by jumping about erratically.
-Far too much temptation for naughty boys to frighten unsuspecting girls!
+Far too much temptation for mischievous children wanting to give their friends a surprise!

 ‘Penny for the guy’ was the cry on the streets.
 The guy, an effigy of Guy Fawkes, would be made from straw and dressed in old clothes, and often displayed in a wheelbarrow to be pushed around the neighbourhood.
-The money raised by the children would be spent on bangers and other fireworks.
-(Following new laws in 2004, it is now an offence to supply fireworks to anyone under the age of 18).
+The money raised by the children would then be spent on bangers and other fireworks.
+However, following new laws in 2004, it is now an offence to supply fireworks to anyone under the age of 18.

 A procession of children and a “Guy”, 1864